Amendments to the Tax Law

 New Income Tax Law

-The new Executive Regulations to the New Tax Law were published on 11 December 2019 (“Regulations”).
-The New Tax Law along with the Regulations have caused some significant changes in the tax landscape and especially to the taxation of non-residents carrying out business in the State of Qatar.
+The new Executive Regulations ('Regulations') to the New Tax Law were published on 11 December 2019.
+The New Tax Law along with the Regulations have caused some significant changes in the tax landscape, especially to the taxation of non-residents carrying out business in the State of Qatar ('the State').
 Some of these key changes are summarised below:

-- In addition to the above, fully owned subsidiaries of listed entities are now taxable to the extent of non-exempt ownership (i.e. foreign or non-exempt Qatari / GCC ownership).
+- Fully owned subsidiaries of listed entities are now taxable to the extent of non-exempt ownership (i.e. foreign or non-exempt Qatari / GCC ownership).
 Previously, there was a perception amongst taxpayers that such subsidiaries were tax exempt.

-- New detailed transfer pricing requirements have also been introduced, which include four tier reporting obligations (see further details below).
+- New detailed transfer pricing requirements have also been introduced (see below).

-Taxpayers are required to notify the GTA of contracts which they enter into with residents and non-resident (subject to certain monetary thresholds) within 30 days of signing such contract.
-The New Tax Law and Regulations have introduced a penalty of QAR 10,000 per contract which is not reported as per statutory requirements.
+Taxpayers are required to notify the GTA of contracts that they enter into with residents and non-resident (subject to certain monetary thresholds) within 30 days of signing such contract.
+The New Tax Law and Regulations have introduced a penalty of 10,000 Qatari riyal (QAR) per contract that is not reported as per statutory requirements.
 With the introduction of Dhareeba, contract notifications are also required to be submitted in Dhareeba.

-Based on the above, it is anticipated that a much larger numbers of contracts / agreements / arrangements / transactions (including deemed arrangements) whether with third parties or related parties, could now come within the scope of WHT provisions and as such tax payers should review existing and new arrangements.
+Based on the above, it is anticipated that a much larger numbers of contracts, agreements, arrangements, and transactions (including deemed arrangements), whether with third parties or related parties, could now come within the scope of WHT provisions, and taxpayers should review existing and new arrangements.

-Historically, transactions between related parties were expected to be undertaken on an arm’s length basis and in accordance with the Comparable Uncontrolled Price method or any other OECD acceptable pricing method.
-However, there was no specific requirement for filing TP documentation with the GTA.
-The Regulations outlines certain specific transfer pricing requirements:
+Historically, transactions between related parties were expected to be undertaken on an arm’s-length basis and in accordance with the comparable uncontrolled price (CUP) method or any other Organisation for Economic Co-operation and Development (OECD) acceptable pricing method.
+However, there was no specific requirement for filing transfer pricing documentation with the GTA.
+The Regulations outline certain specific transfer pricing requirements:

-- The Comparable Uncontrolled Price (CUP) methodology is stipulated as the primary methodology.
+- The CUP methodology is stipulated as the primary methodology.
 In case the CUP method is not applicable, the taxpayer should lodge a request to the GTA for the application of a different transfer pricing methodology.

-- A new requirement for performing a “Functional Analysis” describing a taxpayer’s position and economic role with related entities, identifying the functions performed, risks assumed, and the tangible and intangible assets owned and used.
+- A requirement for performing a 'functional analysis' describing a taxpayer’s position and economic role with related entities, identifying the functions performed, risks assumed, and the tangible and intangible assets owned and used.

-- A new requirement to update the analysis supporting the arm’s length character of the intercompany transactions every three years.
+- A requirement to update the analysis supporting the arm’s-length character of the inter-company transactions every three years.

-- Tax deductibility of interest on loans, paid to related parties shall be dependent on such loans being economically beneficial to taxpayers.
-On this basis, a “Commercial Purpose” test has been introduced.
-The loan amount and interest charge should also not exceed three (3) times the equity of the Qatar tax paying entity and should be documented in an intercompany agreement between the parties.
+- Tax deductibility of interest on loans paid to related parties shall be dependent on such loans being economically beneficial to taxpayers.
+On this basis, a 'commercial purpose' test has been introduced.
+The loan amount and interest charge should also not exceed three times the equity of the Qatar tax paying entity and should be documented in an inter-company agreement between the parties.

-- A new requirement to prepare TP documentation (Local File and Master File) by the time of filing the tax return for the period during which the respective related party transaction(s) occurred or at any other date that the GTA may specify otherwise if the following conditions are met:
+- A requirement to prepare transfer pricing documentation (Local File and Master File) by the time of filing the tax return for the period during which the respective related party transaction(s) occurred or at any other date that the GTA may specify otherwise if the following conditions are met:

 - One of the related parties of the Qatari taxpayer is established outside of Qatar.

-On February 2, 2021, the GTA verbally confirmed that a Transfer Pricing Form will be required for taxpayers with either total value of assets or total revenues in excess of 10 million QAR for the financial years beginning January 1, 2020 onwards.
-The Transfer Pricing Form should be submitted alongside a taxpayer’s income tax returns on the Qatar Online Tax Portal.
-The Transfer Pricing Form will require information on the details and nature of the taxpayer’s intra-group transactions, including the OECD method applied by the taxpayer to determine that the transactions were conducted on an arm’s-length basis.
+On 2 February 2021, the GTA verbally confirmed that a Transfer Pricing Declaration (Form) will be required for taxpayers with either total value of assets or total revenues in excess of QAR 10 million for the financial years beginning 1 January 2020 onwards.
+The Transfer Pricing Declaration should be submitted alongside a taxpayer’s income tax returns on the Dhareeba (Qatar Online Tax Portal).
+The Transfer Pricing Declaration requires information on the details and nature of the taxpayer’s intra-group transactions, including the OECD method applied by the taxpayer to determine that the transactions were conducted on an arm’s-length basis.
 In addition to the above information, the Transfer Pricing Form will also require taxpayers to provide additional transfer pricing related information.